NorfairKing/super-user-spark/doc/deployment.md

 #### Bad
 - The source does not exist.

+Panic

 - The source is a symbolic link.

+Warning

 - The source has no read permissions.

+Panic
+(configurable: fix this automatically if current user is owner)

 ### Destination
 #### Good